olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 cd SC20_HandsOn_with_Summit/challenges/MPI_basics/ptp/

 ````
-3. Edit the Recieve funtion in ptp.c with your A, B and C arguemnts.
+3. Edit the Receive function in ptp.c with your A, B and C arguments.